 The issue with flowers is that finding the right ones can be incredibly difficult.
 Many people stumble and hesitate when it comes to arranging flowers for funerals because they don’t know the etiquette.
 Don’t worry though, because we aim to help you out with our guide to choosing funeral tribute flowers.

-We’ll look at several factors you need to consider.
+In this article we will look at several factors you need to consider...

 First and foremost, the relationship you had to the deceased is what determines the kind of tribute flowers you should send.
 As a rule of thumb: